Cells of the Immune System: Innate and Adaptive Defenders

 T-cells, also known as T-lymphocytes, develop from hematopoietic stem cells in the bone marrow but complete their development in the thymus (the “T” stands for the thymus).
 Like B lymphocytes, these cells have membrane receptors for antigens called T-cell receptors (TCR).
 T-cells attack cells infected with viruses, and they also act as regulators of the immune system.

-T cells can be broadly categorized into three sub-types based on their functions.
+T cells fall into several subsets based on their function:

 Natural Killer (NK) Cells